TriplePanicLabs/grindurus-protocol/README.md

 ---

 ## 2. Fee Token
 The `feeToken` is a utility token used to pay transaction fees during URUS operations.
-Its price is fetched via a Chainlink oracle relative to the `quoteToken`.
+For most EVM chains fee token equals to WETH (wrapped ETH)

 ---

 ## 3. Quote Token
 The `quoteToken` is the primary unit of account and settlement for trades.
 It is used to:
-- Define the value of other tokens (e.g., `baseToken`).
+- Define the value of other tokens.
-- Record liquidity and calculate profitability.
+- Record liquidity and calculate profitability in terms of `quoteToken`

 ---